 - Cundinamarca – 25

-I only had to use a Colombia post code once in over eight years living in Medellín when sending a package via FedEx from the U.S. Administration in my building didn’t know the post code.
-So, I had to search for a while on the Internet to find out my post code
+I only had to use a Colombia post code once in over eight years living in Medellín when sending a package via FedEx from the U.S. Administration didn’t know the post code in my building.
+So, I had to search for a while on the Internet to find out my postcode

 Using Map Mobile Apps to Find Street Addresses in Colombian Cities